The carnivore diet (also known as “zero-carb”) is by far the most talked-about diet lately and for good reason.

 Surprise, surprise, the same things that generally cause autoimmune disorders also cause acne by triggering inflammation.

+The carnivore diet is that it is essentially the ultimate elimination diet – in one fellow swoop, you get rid of 99% of the foods that could be causing your symptoms.
 There are people out there who are intolerant, sensitive, or allergic to just about everything, includingvegetables.
 This can be caused by digestive disorders like leaky gut syndrome or SIBO, or simply environmental or genetic factors.

 For this small portion of the population, the carnivore diet may be the only diet that really alleviates their autoimmune symptoms, including acne.